 All CSCI courses must be taught by the faculty of the Department of Computer Science and Engineering at CU Denver.
 Introductory transfer credits (at 1000- and 2000-level) with the approval of a computer science advisor will be allowed.

+To declare the Computer Science minor, students must complete the Minor Declaration Form.
 Once declared, students are required to meet with a computer science advisor to complete the Computer Science Minor Coursework form.